2025–2026 Young Artist Brass and Voice Performance Competitions

 ***ATTENTION***

-• Live piano accompaniments are preferred for video competitions and required for live competitions; however, if extenuating circumstances arise, prerecorded piano accompaniments are acceptable for video competitions.
+- Live piano accompaniments are required for video competitions and live competitions.

 Registration Procedure